For reprint permissions please email us the name of the requested post/article along with the publication name.

 “In the last ten years, the biggest development in investigating crimes has been DNA,” said Stuelke.
 “Two years ago, we sent the evidence we had back to the (State Crime Lab) and requested they check for any DNA evidence they could find.
 They did find a DNA match to an unknown individual that didn’t match the victim.
 It was on the victim’s clothing and it most likely was the suspect that we’re looking for.”

 KCRG’s Chris Earl reports on Ron Novak’s unsolved murder.
 Airdate: Dec.
 26, 2013

 Ron Novak stayed home on the deadly cold night.
-With the gusting winds, wind chills plummeted toward 50 degrees below zero.
+With the gusting winds, wind chills plummeted toward 40 degrees below zero on Friday, December 23, 1983.
 Christmas Eve would arrive the following day, and Novak hoped to spend some time with his large family and girlfriend.

 His girlfriend, as well as his best friend, Dale Laver, were supposed to stop by later in the evening, and the 24-year-old bachelor — who usually thrived on privacy — found himself looking forward to their visit.

 Novak had graduated from Jefferson High School in 1978, and a few years later, in search of solitude, bought the farmhouse on Rolling Acres Road about three miles north of Center Point in Linn County, Iowa.